|(Sermon-prepping, in Starbucks)

 - Focus on issues, not political alignment.

-- I must understand before I evaluate.
+- Understand before you evaluate.
 This takes time.
-I hesitate to jump on someone's political bandwagon.
+This means I often hesitate to jump on someone's political bandwagon.
 Because, I don't yet understand the issues.
+(I'm not saying I never have done this.
+I am saying I don't want to do this.
+This will upset some people, some of whom understand less than I do.)

 - Attack arguments, not people (no ad hominem abusiveness please).
 Evaluate arguments; formulate arguments.
 Love people.